Log In

 I have a Bachelor of Arts in English, and held a Professional Teaching Certificate in Florida to teach English in grades 6-12.
 I have experience teaching writing in public middle and high schools.
 For the past several years I have taught small group homeschool classes on essay writing, including how to write argumentative essays.

-As students are writing papers in this class, homework will be assigned that is specific to the task that was covered in the week's videos.
-Students can generally expect to spend about an hour a week on homework (in addition to watching the videos and completing optional activities), some assignments will require less of the student.
-Some students may want to spend more than an hour each week on assignments, but it is not required or expected.
-Homework assignments are focused on learner's own essays, and each week is broken down into specific, manageable tasks.
+As students are writing papers in this class, homework will be assigned that is specific to the task that was covered in class.
+Students can generally expect to spend about an hour a lesson on homework (in addition to watching the videos), some assignments will require less of the student.
+Some students may want to spend more than an hour on assignments, but it is not required or expected.
+Homework assignments are focused on learner's own essays, and each lesson is broken down into specific, manageable tasks.

 Learners and parents have the option of receiving a letter grade at the end of the class on their final paper.
-A grading rubric will be provided during the course for these students.
+A grading rubric will be provided for these students.
+Grades will be given to any student who requests them.

 None.
 However, because students are able to select their own topic for their research essay, parents / guardians should ensure that it fits within what they feel is appropriate for their learner.